-As organizations are trying to build their threat modeling practice, security departments are increasingly overwhelmed by the workload.
+As organizations build their threat modeling practice, security departments are increasingly overwhelmed by the workload.
 Increasing the information security budget may relieve the pressure – for a short while.
 The reality, though, is without a scalable threat modeling process, security personnel and budgets will be stretched beyond their capacity.

-The Three Pillars of a Scalable Threat Modeling Practice
+Three Pillars of a Scalable Threat Modeling Practice

-The ability to create 150-250 unique models per year per resource and to enable the development team to be an integral part of the automated threat modeling process can be achieved through the adaptation of a process flow diagram (PFD) based approach.
+The ability to create 150-250 unique models per year, per resource, and to enable the development team to be an integral part of the automated threat modeling process can be achieved through the adaptation of a process flow diagram (PFD) based approach.

 A scalable threat modeling practice will drive the security process by identifying all the potential threats ahead of time, ideally during the design phase.
 The effectiveness of the practice will be validated by the scanning tools, ensuring that all the prioritized threats have been properly mitigated.
-Through integrating with the existing SDLC process and tools, the bottleneck at vulnerability scanning and remediation will be virtually eliminated.
+Through integrating with the existing SDLC process and tools, the bottleneck at vulnerability scanning and remediation will be reduced.

-True integration, though, is gained across the entire SDLC initiative only if the threat modeling practice is itself agile.
-Then it may seamlessly fit into the development team’s workflow and actually augment their sprint to vulnerability testing and production.
+True integration, though, is gained across the entire SDLC or CDLC initiative only if the threat modeling practice is itself agile.
+Then it may seamlessly fit into the development team’s workflow and actually augment their sprint –- to vulnerability testing and production.
 And if your automated application threat model is PFD-based, integration with the development team is relatively easy to achieve.

 In an organization, there are four key groups of stakeholders throughout the secure SDLC process who are responsible for building and using threat models:

-- Architects provide functional information about the application and high-level risk analysis;
+- Architects provide functional information about the application and high-level risk analysis

-- Developers are responsible for implementing secure coding standards;
+- Developers are responsible for implementing secure coding standards

-- Security team identifies relevant threats and their appropriate mitigations, provide verification of mitigations, and manage identified vulnerabilities;
+- Security team identifies relevant threats and their appropriate mitigations, provide verification of mitigations, and manage identified vulnerabilities

-- Senior executives assess the organizational threat profile relative to the ERM and prioritize the risk management measures.
+- Senior executives assess the organizational threat profile relative to the ERM and prioritize the risk management measures